 Stephanie Wright Moore

 Stephanie Moore has a Master’s of Landscape Architecture in Environmental Planning from UC Berkeley’s School of Environmental Design and a Bachelor of Science in Conservation Resources Studies from UC Berkeley’s School of Environment Science, Policy, and Management.
 She enjoys working on visual representation of complex spatial data that helps to inform, simplify, and guide decisions.
-As a child, she grew up in the valley, surrounded by vast agricultural land around the Sacramento – San Joaquin Delta river and estuary.
+As a child, she grew up in the Central Valley, surrounded by vast agricultural land around the Sacramento – San Joaquin Delta river and estuary.
 She enjoys gardening, sculpting, spending time with her two daughters and taking long walks anywhere green or sandy.

 Dr. Karega Paisley, Chief Medical Advisor